 The next of kin will need to provide us with information about the deceased: full name and address, date of birth.
 Please refer to our ‘funeral arrangement form‘ to assist you with this.
 The hospital may provide us with a Cause of Death Certificate.
-This will have been completed by your loved one’s regular doctor, confirming the cause of death and allowing us to proceed with funeral arrangements.
+This will have been completed by your loved one’s regular doctor, confirming the cause of death and allowing us to proceed with One of our two facilities in Brisbane or the Sunshine Coast.
 We will also need to know whether the deceased will be buried or cremated, and the full name and contact details of the next of kin handling the arrangements.

 If the cause of death is suspicious or unnatural, a medical examination may be ordered.
 This means your loved one may not be released to us until the Coroner has completed a physical examination.
 While this process is distressing for relatives, it is a legal requirement for any suspicious death and must be carried out.
 Your funeral director will explain the procedure and answer all questions you may have.

 Typically, it takes around 24-48 hours to arrange a funeral.
-At first, this may seem daunting but our caring staff at Premier Funerals have many years’ experience.
+At first, this may seem daunting but our caring staff at Premier Funerals have many years of experience.

 When your loved one has been transferred into our care, you will be contacted by Premier Funerals to schedule an arrangement appointment.
 This may be done in your own home, at our office, or any place where you feel comfortable and relaxed.